damianhakert/damianhakert.github.io/source/jobs/product-marketing-manager/index.md

 * Technical background or clear understanding of developer products.
 * 3-5 years of experience in developer product marketing.
 * Able to coordinate across many teams and perform in fast-moving startup environment.
-* Is your college degree in french foreign politics with a minor in interpretive dance but you’ve been hacking together websites since you were 12?
-Perfect.
-We understand that your college degree isn’t the only thing that prepares you as a potential job candidate.
 * Excellent spoken and written English
 * Work remotely from anywhere in the world (Curious to see what that looks like?
 Check out our remote manifesto!)